ezzabuzaid/ngx-form-factory/README.md

  } from  '@ezzabuzaid/ngx-form-factory';
  ```
 3. Prepare your class representation of the Form
-4. Create an instance of `Form` in your component with the fields you want to show
+4. Create an instance from `Form` in your component with the fields you want to show
 ```
 interface IMyInterface {
 	name: string;